 Consultation and Programming

 GW4W delivers workshops, programs and consultations for corporations, universities, associations, and conferences.
 Samples include the Asia Pacific Employee Assistance Roundtable in Bangalore; Bastyr University in Seattle; CBS Network in New York City; Design Well annual conference in San Diego; International Employee Assistance Professionals Association annual conference in St. Louis; the National Wellness Institute in St. Paul; SHINE/Harvard T.C.
-Chan School of Public Health in Cambridge; Teikyo University in Tokyo; UN Women – New York Metro in New York City; de Universite de San Andreas, Buenos Aires; University of East London in London; Washington University in St. Louis; and Willis Towers Watson – UK
+Chan School of Public Health in Cambridge; Teikyo University in Tokyo; UN Women – New York Metro in New York City; Universidad de San Andres in Buenos Aires; University of East London in London; Washington University in St. Louis; and Willis Towers Watson in the UK.

 “The possibility to interact with experienced leaders in the field willing to find ways to connect women AND men to address the root causes of the lack of progress on gender equality.”